clium/ckv/README.md

 - Attrubutes may or may not be followed by parantheses.
 - A value inside parantheses `()` can contain any string which itself is called an attribute.
 - If the string needs to contain  `(`, `)`, `[`, `]`, `\` or `,`, it needs to be backslashed.
-- The string passed is parsed once to process backslashes in the it.
+- The string passed is parsed once to process backslashes in it.
 Each backslash is removed and if the character following the backslash is any of the special characters mentioned in the previous point, then it is evaulated as it is without any special meaning.

 ```ckv
 #[attr(nest_attr(val), nest_attr2(val2)), attr2()]